 About 1 in 6 American couples have trouble getting pregnant and are considered infertile.
-Many more are subfertile and take longer to get pregnant.
+Many more are subfertile and will take longer to get pregnant.
 The causes of fertility issues are about equally divided between men and women.
 Many couples don't know whether they are fertile or infertile, or even whether they are having major issues getting pregnant which can be easily treated.
-Dr. Amos Grunebaum developed this fertility test to help you quickly find out if you are fertile or may be among those with fertility problems, and we will recommend solutions to help you get pregnant faster and have a healthy baby.
+Dr. Amos Grunebaum developed this fertility assessment to help you quickly find out if you are fertile or may be among those with fertility problems, and to recommend solutions to help you get pregnant faster and have a healthy baby.

 Primary causes of infertility